-William Loader, Jesus and the Fundamentalism of His Days.
-(Grand Rapids: William B. Eerdmann Publishing Company, 2001), 23; see also: Hanson and Oakman, Palestine in the Time of Jesus, 90-95, they reinforce this point by saying that "crucifixion was an institution of humiliation, torture and execution designed to deal with the people considered most threatening to the establishments and its institutions...it was designed to strike fear into the hearts of any who would dare pose a threat to the status quo."
-However, Justin J. Meggitt, "The Madness of King Jesus: Why was Jesus Put to Death, but his Followers were not?"
+There is no doubt that many people followed Jesus.
+This is confirmed by Josephus when he wrote that Jesus was a "wise man who won over many Jews and many of the Greeks."
+Indeed, there was a Jesus movement.
+Unlike the rebellious and military nature of other movements, Jesus' movement was a non-violent challenge.
+Myers supports this when he says that Mark's "narratives present Jesus' revolution without recourse to an but his Followers were not?"
 JSNT, Volume 29.4, eds., et al., David G. Horrell, (London: SAGE Publications, 2007), 379-413, Meggitt says that it did not take much to end up on the cross in the empire, if you were a non-citizen and of low status and that under Pilate's rule, ending up on the cross seems to have been reasonable easy thing to achieve, as the governor had a reputation for repeatedly executing people without trial; Elisabeth Schüssler Fiorenza, Jesus and the Politics of Interpretation, (New York, London: Continuum, 2000), 166, Fiorenza says that Jesus' movement was just like other Jewish movements, which sought the liberation of Israel from imperial exploitation.